Hello Cardano CourseLessons1. Hello World

 Run the code

-Here is the source code, you can create a new file send-lovelace.ts and copy the code into it:
+Here is the source code.
+Create a new file send-lovelace.ts and copy the code into it:

 import { BlockfrostProvider, MeshTxBuilder, MeshWallet } from "@meshsdk/core";